Network

 Is the Network module included in any bundles?

-The Network module and all associated add-ons are part of the following bundles:
+The Network module is part of the Coro AI Complete bundle.

 Is the Network module enabled by default?

-No. The Network module is not enabled by default, and needs to be enabled either by a Coro employee or an MSP.
+No. The Network module is not enabled by default, and needs to be enabled by an admin user.

 Is the Network module covered under the Coro SOC 2 type 2 report?